geetfun/phone_numbers/README.markdown

 Specifying Formats
 ------------------

-Format names and specifications are stored in the PhoneNumbers::Number.formats hash.
+Format names and specifications are stored in the PhoneNumbers.formats hash.
 The key is a symbol (that can be used with the :format option to `phone_numbers`), and the value is a regular expression that the attribute is matched against.